taxprofiler/taxpasta/docs/contributing/supporting_new_profiler.md

 sub-packages: [`taxpasta.domain`][taxpasta.domain], [`taxpasta.application`][taxpasta.application], and [`taxpasta.infrastructure`][taxpasta.infrastructure].
 Fortunately, you don't really need to care about that (unless you want to :wink:), as long as you follow this guide.
-For supporting a new taxonomic profiler, three new Python modules only need to be placed in `taxpasta/infrastructure/application/` and their tests mostly in `tests/unit/infrastructure/application/`.
+For supporting a new taxonomic profiler, three new Python modules need to be placed in a package of their own named for the profiler, for example, `src/taxpasta/infrastructure/application/kraken2/` and their tests mostly in `tests/unit/infrastructure/application/kraken2/`.

 What do those three new modules need to do?
 Basically, taxpasta needs to be able to read a taxonomic profile, validate its correctness as much as possible, and